yquake2/yquake2/README.md

 1. Get the demo from http://deponie.yamagi.org/quake2/idstuff/q2-314-demo-x86.exe
    and extract it.
 It's just an ordinary, self-extract ZIP file.
-On Windows it be extracted by double clicking on it, on other system an archiver or even the *unzip* command can be used.
+On Windows it can be extracted by double clicking on it, on other system an archiver or even the *unzip* command can be used.
 3. Create a new directory and a subdirectory baseq2/ in it.
 3. Copy the pak0.pak and the players/ subdirectory from Install/Data/baseq2/ into the newly created baseq2/ subdirectory.